 â€¢ students are more likely than not to cheat on exams to attain good grades.

 â€¢ Flawed tests do not necessarily evaluate students’ ability to innovate.

-â€¢ Examinations do not websites that write essays for you indicate whether someone has genuinely acquired specific knowledge.
+â€¢ Examinations do not indicate whether someone has genuinely acquired specific knowledge.

 â€¢ Rather than test the analysis, innovation, and understanding of concepts, exams mostly assess students’ memory.